-Karan Bhagat is Founder, Managing Director and Chief Executive Officer of IIFL Investment Managers.
-Karan joined IIFL Holdings Ltd. (formerly India Infoline) to set up IIFL Investment Managers in 2008.
-He is responsible for driving the organization’s philosophy, mission, vision and its strategic goals and objectives.
-He has built a team of experienced and talented professionals from within and outside the industry, who manage some of the most distinguished families in India and abroad.
-Under his able leadership, IIFL Investment Managers has grown from its humble beginnings to one of the leading wealth management companies in India managing over USD20 billion in client assets.
-Karan has two decades of experience in the financial services industry.
+Karan Bhagat is Managing Director and Chief Executive Officer of IIFL Wealth & Asset Management.
+Karan joined IIFL Holdings Ltd. (formerly India Infoline) to set up IIFL Wealth & Asset Management in 2008.
+Karan has more than two decades of experience in the financial services industry.
+He is responsible for providing direction and leadership towards the achievement of the organization’s philosophy, mission, vision and its strategic goals and objectives.
+He has built a team of experienced and talented professionals, who manage some of the most distinguished families in India & abroad.
+Under his able leadership, IIFL Wealth & Asset Management has grown from its humble beginnings to one of the leading wealth management companies in India managing more than USD25 billion in client assets.
 He featured in Fortune India’s ‘40 under 40’ list in 2016 and 2017 and The Economic Times ‘40 under Forty’ list in 2017.
 He has received the URS Asia One Global Indian of the Year award in 2018.
-Karan holds an MBA in Finance from the Indian Institute of Management, Bangalore and acquired his Bachelor’s Degree in Commerce from St. Xavier’s College, Kolkata.
+Karan holds an MBA in Finance from the Indian Institute of Management, Bangalore and acquired his bachelor’s degree in Commerce from St. Xavier’s College, Kolkata.

 Mr. Yatin Shah

-Yatin is a Co-Founder & Executive Director at IIFL Investment Managers and has more than sixteen years of experience in the financial services industry, across equity research and private wealth management.
-In his current role, Yatin focuses on the domestic Wealth Advisory practice.
-Under his leadership, IIFL Investment Managers has emerged as a pre-eminent leader in the domestic private wealth management space, advising more than 10,000 ultra-high net-worth families.
-He is responsible for introducing the IIFL Investment Manager's proposition to new clients, as well as expanding the relationship with existing clients.
+Yatin is Non-Executive Director at IIFL Wealth & Asset Management and has more than two decades of experience in the financial services industry, across equity research and private wealth management.
+Yatin focuses on the wealth advisory practice besides client services, marketing and client experiences.
+He is responsible for introducing the IIFL Wealth & Asset Management proposition to new clients, as well as expanding the relationship with existing clients.
+Under Yatin’s leadership, the company has emerged as one of the prominent leaders in the domestic private wealth management space.
 He started his career in Equity Research with Khandwala Securities, after which he was associated with Kotak in their Wealth Management division.
 Yatin has acquired his M.Sc. degree in Finance from Cass Business School, London.